 By the time he was a teenager he was ready for the big time but his mother had other ideas.
 She enrolled him in a bible college in Waxahatchie, TX, believing that her son would now be singing his songs to the Lord.

-But Jerry Lee tore into a boogie-woogie rendition of "My God Is Real" at a church assembly that sent him packing the same night.
+When Jerry Lee tore into a boogie-woogie rendition of "My God Is Real" at a church assembly, they sent him packing the same night.

 By the time a 21-year-old Lewis showed up in Memphis at Sun studios, he had been thrown out of bible college, been turned down by many Nashville-based record companies and the Louisiana Hayride.

-He had also been married twice, in jail once, and still believed with a passion that he really was the next big thing.
+He also had been married twice, spent time in jail, and still believed with a passion....that he really was the next big thing.

 Certainly few other artists came to the party with more ego and talent than Jerry Lee and when he broke on the national scene in 1957 with his classic "Whole Lotta Shakin' Goin' On," he was every parents' worst nightmare.